RFP release date: November 15, 2013

 - Opportunities for collaborative work and bringing public and private partners together with nonprofit organizations

 The Trust requires all applicants to either adopt the Trust's Diversity Statement or have a similar policy adopted by their boards.
 The Trust believes that the diversity of our community is a fundamental strength of our region.
 Our mission to improve the quality of life for the residents of our region is best fulfilled when we embrace diversity as a value and a practice.
 We define diversity to include, but not limited to, age, disability status, economic circumstance, ethnicity, gender, race, religion and sexual orientation.

 Additionally, the Trust asks that applicants provide demographic data on board and staff as well as clients/beneficiaries of the projects.
 The Trust believes that the board and staff composition of grantees should reflect the diversity and demographics of the clients/community being served, and include diversity among its leadership at the board and senior staff levels to ensure the diverse perspectives needed at the decision-making levels.
 For this reason, the Trust does take into consideration the demographic make-up of the board, staff and clients of a grant applicant as an important proposal evaluation criterion.

-The Trust will make up to 10 grants under this RFP.
-Grants will be in the range of $50,000 to $75,000 for each grant awarded.
-Successful applicants will receive a one-year grant.
-The Trust recognizes that some projects may require multi-year support and grant renewal will be considered subject to performance of grantee and availability of fund.
-Please think carefully about all aspects of the proposal project that require support, prioritize what you need, and budget for those items.
+The Trust will make five to 10 grants under this RFP.
+Grant amounts will range from $30,000 to $75,000.
+Successful applicants will receive grants for one year.
+Please think carefully about all the aspects of the project that require support.
+Prioritize what you need and budget for those items.
 Budget requests will be closely analyzed and applicants should include a budget narrative that makes clear the necessity of the project's specific line items.